TLanetteRose/TLPPortfolio/codenotes.md

 - [CSS CodeLab](https://www.csscodelab.com/css-examples/): Great website for code examples in HTML, CSS, and JS.
 - [Waverly](https://wavelry.vercel.app/): used to make a wave svg for hero background.

+### 11/20/2021

+Hi again.
+I decided to use Bootstrap for my portfolio page.
+I am taking too long to put this page together.

 ---

 My name is Trista Lanette Pollard.
 My journey towards becoming a Front-End Web Developer started over 4 years ago.
 I became interested in computer coding after a parent approached me about sponsoring the "Hour of Code" with Code.org at our school.
 Once I attended a training session in New York City, I was hooked!